WVURAIL/dspira/pages/kits.md

 software-defined radio dongle, and a low-noise amplifier tuned for the 21&nbsp;cm hydrogen line.

-If you are an educator or a community organiser who is held up by access to that equipment, you can ask for a starter kit.
+If you are an educator or a community organizer who is held up by access to that equipment, you can ask for a starter kit.
 Fill in the form with your shipping details and a short note on what you plan to do — or have already done — with your students or your group.